Dirty waveforms: multiband harmonic content of gas-embedded gravitational wave sources: GW Inspirals in Thin Discs

 The first, and likely the most ubiquitous case in gas-embedded systems, are {\it disc-driven} fluctuations caused by instabilities in accretion discs.
 While the linear torque theory (Eqs~\ref{eq:typeI} and \ref{eq:typeII}) assumes a laminar gas flow, accretion discs are expected to be turbulent.
 Indeed in the case of active galactic nucleus (AGN) discs, turbulence driven by magneto-rotational instability (MRI, \citealt{BalbusHawley1991}) is considered the main driver of angular momentum transport.
 Similarly protoplanetary discs, although less ionized, also exhibit turbulence due to MRI or other hydrodynamical instabilities \citep{Klahr2018}.
 A migrating perturber in a turbulent disc will experience torque fluctuations as it encounters density enhancements and rarefactions.
 Several planetary migration works confirm that turbulence produces a stochastic torque component in addition to the net, linear (Type I) torque evolution \citep{Nelson2005,Yang2009}.
 In cases of low perturber-to-disc mass ratios, stochastic migration can take over the evolution entirely \citep{Johnsonetal2006}.

 A second source of torque fluctuations occurs due to asymmetries in the gas flow near a sufficiently massive perturber.
 These fluctuations are observed in recent high-resolution hydrodynamical simulations of intermediate mass-ratio inspirals ($q\! =\!
 10^{-3}$) embedded in 2D, laminar accretion discs with Mach numbers greater than $\mathcal{M}\ge 20$, equivalent to disc aspect ratios $h/r\le 1/20$ \citep{Derdzinski2021}.
 Unlike the disc-driven case, these {\it perturber-driven} fluctuations arise from the gas flow within the gravitational influence radius of the secondary.
 Notably, the frequency and amplitude of the fluctuations increase with higher Mach number and with resolution, which indicates a physical origin for high-amplitude, super-orbital torque oscillations in near-Eddington AGN discs.
 Many physical processes could cause fluctuations that take place well within the influence radius of the secondary, examples being stochastic accretion \citep[][]{Kelly2011}, the tidal influence of field stars \citep[][]{Gupta2021}, hydromagnetic effects \citep[as mentioned in e.g.][]{Mayer2006}, friction through a turbulent medium, or even simply small-scale gas dynamics.
+A further complication is due to the fact that there will likely be significant differences between the fluctuation spectra of retrograde versus prograde orbiters.
+In the case of the former, the smooth torque component will primarily be caused by supersonic drag \citep[see, e.g.][]{ostriker}, and therefore be much weaker in magnitude with respect to global torques.
+A retrograde orbiter would encounter inhomogeneities at much higher cadence, possibly leading to higher-frequency disc-driven fluctuations.
+We also expect differences in the small-scale flow close to the perturber, although it is harder to speculate how these would affect the torque in the perturber-driven case.

 Such torque variability (and its dependency on system properties) deserves more exploration.
 If confirmed, it will produce several interesting observational signatures in the GWs of gas-embedded binaries, as we demonstrate in Section~\ref{sec:DirtyWaveforms}.